Maharashtra Assembly to convene next week: New MLAs to be sworn in

 A resolution to the BJP-Shiv Sena stalemate over government formation is expected and a new dispensation may take office before the term of the outgoing assembly ends, sources said.

-Sources from both parties said back channel talks are on between the two old but often-feuding allies and a breakthrough is expected.
+Sources from both parties said back-channel talks are on between the two old but often-feuding allies and a breakthrough is expected.

 "We expect a breakthrough.
 If all goes well we can have a government by November 9," a source, who did not wish to be identified, said.